 The Foundation carries its membership receivables at cost less an allowance for doubtful accounts.
 On a periodic basis, the Foundation evaluates its membership receivables and establishes an allowance for doubtful accounts, when deemed necessary, based on its history of past write-offs and collections and current credit conditions.
-Life membership receivables totaled \$19,120 and \$19,900 at December 31, 2021 and 2020, respectively, and are included within prepaid expenses and other assets on the statements of financial position.
-There was no allowance deemed necessary during the years ended December 31, 2021 and 2020.
+Life membership receivables totaled \$36,020 and \$19,120 at December 31, 2022 and 2021, respectively, and are included within prepaid expenses and other assets on the statements of financial position.
+There was no allowance deemed necessary at December 31, 2022 and 2021.